TaniaKara/TicTacToe/README.md

-This is TicTacToe game folloed by the tutorial on https://reactjs.org/tutorial/tutorial.html.
+This is TicTacToe game followed by the tutorial on https://reactjs.org/tutorial/tutorial.html.

 Also, the following additional tasks were completed and added to the project: